cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 <img src="/images/sts/deploy-1.png" />

-Click Next.
+Click **Next**.
 Usually the extension picks the correct options automatically for the application, but in some cases you may need to adjust the default URL and memory allocation for the application.

 <img src="/images/sts/deploy-2.png" />

-Select data services that to bind to the application and click **Finish**.
+Select data services to bind to the application and click **Finish**.

 <img src="/images/sts/deploy-3.png" />

-The application should appear in the **Servers** pane, listed under the associated Cloud Foundry instance and after deployment should also respond to the specified URL.
+The application should appear in the **Servers** pane, listed under the associated Cloud Foundry instance.
+After deployment it should also respond to the specified URL.